Protecting the Rights of Trans and Nonbinary Youth in California

 Trans rights flag

-California Assembly Bill 1955, the Support Academic Futures & Educators for Today’s Youth Act (the SAFETY Act) would strengthen existing California law prohibiting school districts from enacting a policy requiring that staff disclose information about a student’s sexual orientation, gender identity, or gender expression to anyone without the student’s consent unless otherwise directed by federal or state law.
+On July 15, 2024, Gov. Gavin Newsom signed Assembly Bill 1955, the Support Academic Futures & Educators for Today’s Youth Act (the SAFETY Act), which strengthens existing California law prohibiting school districts from enacting a policy requiring that staff disclose information about a student’s sexual orientation, gender identity, or gender expression to anyone without the student’s consent unless otherwise directed by federal or state law.

 Here are answers to frequently asked questions about the SAFETY Act: